Sallitko sijaintitiedon käytön?

 Finnish newspapers is available on the Finnish Audit Bureau of

-In 2015 the online business accounted for 36% of Alma Media's annual net sales.
+In 2019 the online business for continuing businesses accounted for 67% of Alma Media's annual net sales.

 Yes.
 Click here to read more about incentive systems for key personnel.